Data Privacy Act of 2012: Its Impact on Company Data Management

 Rights of the Data Subject

-Chapter Four of the Data Privacy Act comprehensively outlines the entitlements granted to data subjects.
-These rights encompass the ability to request and acquire electronic copies of their processed data.
-Furthermore, the chapter empowers a data subject’s heir or assignee to invoke these rights in cases where the data subject is incapacitated due to illness or demise.
-Additionally, this chapter highlights specific scenarios where data subject rights might not apply.
+The law gives data subjects the ability to request and acquire electronic copies of their processed data.
+Furthermore, it allows the data subject’s heir or assignee to invoke these rights in cases where the data subject is incapacitated due to illness or demise.

 Security of Personal Data

-Chapter Four of the Data Privacy Act covers the rights bestowed upon data subjects, which include the right to request and obtain electronic copies of their processed data.
+Under the data privacy law, the data subjects have the right to request and obtain electronic copies of their processed data.
 It also extends these rights to a data subject’s heir or assignee in cases where the data subject is incapacitated due to illness or death.
 However, the chapter also delineates specific situations in which data subject rights might not be applicable, providing a comprehensive framework for the protection of individual privacy rights.

 Accountability for Transfer of Personal Data